 The main church, of the Resurrection of Christ, took place in 1580.
 After 16 years, the Union of Brest was concluded, and over the next 20 years, only 9 men’s monasteries and the Holy Trinity Convent remained Orthodox out of the 57 monasteries in Volhynia.
 The monastery began to conduct anti-Catholic activities and soon became a stronghold of Orthodoxy and a refuge for nuns who were expelled from other monasteries by the Uniates.

 Over time, a new more expensive monastery was built under Mother Seraphima’s direction, though it was soon handed over to Franciscans.

-    During her abbacy, in 1622, the wonderworking Koretsky “Surety of Sinners” Icon of the Mother of God was transferred to the monastery, along with the shroud of the Theotokos (a Korestky family relic).
+During her abbacy, in 1622, the wonderworking “Surety of Sinners” Icon of the Mother of God of Korets was transferred to the monastery, along with the shroud of the Theotokos (a Korestky family relic).

 It is also known that Mother Seraphima was acquainted with the great St. Job of Pochaev, who spent several days at the monastery in 1628, celebrating the services and holding spiritual talks with the sisters.